BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 At the same time, we acknowledge problems stemming from this differentiation and try to find ways to look at problems and society more holistically.
 Marignal Note: If we follow Luhmann's theory and we want efficiency (with respect to a systemic rational) we find a strong argument to avoid introducing interdisciplinary subject such as bioinformatics by simply combining biology with informatics.

-The functional differentiation of systems, its effects and our gut reaction is nicely depicted in the movie *Don't Loop Up*.
+The functional differentiation of systems, its effects and our gut reaction to it is nicely depicted in the movie *Don't Loop Up*.
 What the movie does well is showing us that society consists of functional differientiated systems that follow their own *systemic rational*.
 The main message of the movie is that scientists, who discover a meteor, are unable to communicate this truth to the world.
 The movie shows mostly four social systems: politics, media, economy, and science.
 It shows how each of these systems functions differently while still being coupled with one another via a **shared medium** (language), as explained above.
 But inspite of being coupled, or because of it, they cannot act unitedly.

-The effectiveness of functional differentiation to deal with complexity comes at a cost: *Anarchy*, that is, there is no controlling system or governing system, no single rationality that is in charge.
+The effectiveness of functional differentiation to deal with complexity comes at a cost: *Anarchy*, that is, there is no controlling system or governing system---no single rationality that is in charge.
-From a humanistic or reductionist standpoint, the actors of the movie seem completely irrational.
+From a reductionist standpoint, the actors of the movie seem completely irrational.
+By seeing modern society through the eyes of controllable cause and effect chains one can only come to the conclusion that our society is dysfunctional or worse: immoral.
-Only the scientist, who also represent the perspective of the audience, seem to do the 'right' thing.
+In the movie, only the scientist, who also represent the perspective of the audience, seem to do the right thing.
-But from a systemic view the actions of actors make sense.
+But from a systemic view the actions of all actors make sense.

 In the end, the narrative of the movie is however a contradiction to the systemic view.
 The movie suggest that there is some sort of scientific technological solution that can be used if everyone is thinking and acting properly---if only the government takes proper control, and the media informs everyone correctly then the meteor can simple be nuked.